-The actual work of painting isn’t very fun, but choosing new paint and seeing the difference that it makes is one of the best parts of remodeling.
+Learn how to match paint if you want to create the perfect shade.
+Choosing new paint and seeing the difference that it makes is one of the best parts of remodeling.
 But even if you’re matching paint, going paint shopping can be fun.

 The one thing that can turn it from fun to frustrating is not being able to match it.
 Matching paint is a science but there are quite a few ways to match paint.
 But first, let’s take a look at why matching paint matters.

-Why Is Matching Paint Important?
+Why Is Learning How To Match Paint Important?

 Matching paint can be important for a lot of reasons.
 These reasons are not easy to see at first and will come across as more than a feeling than a fact.
 Accepting the reasons you want to match the paint is a huge step.